 Somehow all these aspects (including the Colonial memorials!) are credited in the inscription.
 Given time to explore and/or access to appropriate wildlife expertise the area would no doubt repay more in-depth exploration than is possible during a quick “tourist visit”.
 Certainly a trip to Zimbabwe without visiting the area at all would be seriously incomplete.
-We gave it a full morning (we had our own vehicle) and nothing I have read since makes me regret not giving it more.
+In Aug 1997 we gave it a full morning (we had our own vehicle) and nothing I have read since makes me regret not giving it more.

 But what image should be used to capture the essence of the park?
 Looking back I think the paintings were the highlight (photo).
 These are no primitive “stick creatures” – these representations could almost walk off the wall so lifelike is the result of a few deft lines and simple colours.

 ICOMOS positive but dossier lacks justification - needs resubmission

 The site has 20 connections